rohitgr7/tvmodels/README.md

 # tvmodels
-The tvmodels library contains implementation of pretrained vision models in pytorch trained on ImageNet.
-Some of these models are not available in [torchvision](https://pytorch.org/docs/stable/torchvision/index.html), so you can load them for here.
+The tvmodels library contains pretrained vision models in pytorch trained on ImageNet.
+Some of these models are available in [torchvision](https://pytorch.org/docs/stable/torchvision/index.html) but some are not, so you can load them for here.

 ## Installation
 Run the following to install: